IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/setup/configure-an-app-store.md

 adb install <your-app-store-APK-filename>
 ```

-## Configure TomTom IndiGO to launch your app store
+## Configure TomTom Digital Cockpit to launch your app store

-Once you have installed your app store, you need to configure it within TomTom IndiGO by overriding
+Once you have installed your app store, you need to configure it within TomTom Digital Cockpit by overriding
 the default app store configuration (that is, no app store) with values relating to your chosen app
 store.
 The configuration values which must be overridden are as follows: